tencentyun/qcloud-documents/product/视频服务/互动直播/MAC端集成/下载代码_en.md

 ## III.
 Run the project

-1. Run the installation package directly (In the downloaded Demo project, SuiXinBoForMac.dmg can be run directly)
+1. Run the installation package directly (In the downloaded Demo project, SuiXinBoForMac.dmg can be run directly).

-2. Compile source codes to run the project.
-(Supported for MacOS 10.7 or above)
+2. Compile source codes to run the project(Supported for MacOS 10.7 or above).

 The actual images are shown in the following figure: